Message from the Director of the Department

 We provide comprehensive medical services and care for various hematopoietic disorders.
 Furthermore, more than 50 hematopoietic stem cell transplantations are performed each year for the treatment of lymphoma, leukemia, and myelodysplastic and myeloproliferative syndromes.
 As a core hospital for promotion of hematopoietic stem cell transplantation, we are promoting assistance to the development of transplantation in the westernmost region of Honshu, the largest island of Japan.

 We provide care for various hematopoietic disorders, from hematological malignancies such as leukemia, myelodysplastic syndromes, malignant lymphoma, and multiple myeloma, to non-malignant diseases, such as aplastic anemia, hemolytic anemia, polycythemia, thrombocytopenic purpura, and coagulation disorder.

 For malignant hematopoietic disease, state-of-the-art treatment is performed particularly, such as the clinical trials of new drugs, new clinical studies, and hematopoietic stem cell transplantation(HSCT).
 We perform HSCT in one of the largest number of cases among national and public university hospitals in Japan.
 We have 14 beds to perform HSCT in the Biological Clean Room (BCR).
 We perform around 50 cases of allogeneic HSCT actively as the central institution for HSCT in the Chugoku and Shikoku regions.

-Moreover, we have been performing CAR-T cell therapy for refractory/relapsed acute lymphoblastic leukemia and diffuse large B cell lymphoma since the end of 2019.
+Moreover, we have been performing CAR-T cell therapy for refractory/relapsed acute lymphoblastic leukemia, diffuse large B cell lymphoma and multiple myeloma since the end of 2019.